Lois Joel

-Lois Kathleen Joel (born 2 June 1999) is a Welsh footballer who plays as a defender for Women's Championship club Newcastle United and the Wales national team, deriving her connection to Wales through her Grandmother, who was from Barry.
-She previously played for London City Lionesses and West Ham United, and represented England at youth level.
+Lois Kathleen Joel (born 2 June 1999) is a professional footballer who plays as a defender for Women's Super League 2 (WSL 2) club Newcastle United.
+Born in England, she plays for the Wales national team.

+Born in North Finchley, London, Joel played youth football for the academies of Watford, Arsenal and Chelsea.
+She began her club career at Women's Super League (WSL) club West Ham United, before moving to the WSL 2 to play for London City Lionesses and later Newcastle United.

+Having represented England at under-17 and under-19 level, Joel switched allegiance to play for Wales in 2024, qualifying through her grandmother (who was from Barry).
+She was part of Wales' 26-player squad for the UEFA Women's Euro 2025 in Switzerland, the first ever major senior women's football tournament to feature Wales.

 Early life

-Joel grew up in the London suburb of North Finchley and attended St Michael's Catholic Grammar School.
+Joel grew up in the London suburb of North Finchley and attended Moss Hall School and St Michael's Catholic Grammar School.
 She played football in the youth systems of Watford and Arsenal before joining the Chelsea academy and was a member of the team that won the 2016–17 FA WSL Academy League Southern Division title.
 She was involved in one senior matchday squad, an unused substitute on 2 July 2016 as Chelsea were eliminated by second-tier London Bees on penalties in the first round of the 2016 WSL Cup.

 College career

 In August 2017, Joel enrolled at West Virginia University.
 She played college soccer for two seasons with the West Virginia Mountaineers, making 33 appearances all as a substitute and scoring one goal and one assist.
 The Mountaineers won the 2018 Big 12 Conference Women's Soccer Tournament and earned berths to the NCAA College Cup both years.

 In May 2019, Joel transferred to North Carolina to play for the Tar Heels.
 She was signed on the recommendation of England youth national team teammates Lotte Wubben-Moy and Alessia Russo who had been with the Tar Heels since 2017.
 Having played multiple positions with West Virginia, Joel was noted by head coach Anson Dorrance for her pace, fitness and versatility.
 In her first season with the team, Joel made 25 appearances including eight starts and registered eight assists.
 The Tar Heels won both the 2019 ACC regular season and 2019 ACC Tournament, and finished runners-up in the 2019 NCAA College Cup final.